Training structure

 Faculty of Science

-After a general introduction to the concepts of prochirality and stereochemistry, this course will present the tools needed to master diastereoselective and enantioselective syntheses.
-The different approaches will be presented in a detailed and rational manner.
-Examples of industrial syntheses of chiral bioactive molecules will be discussed.
+After covering the basics of prochirality and stereochemistry, this course will introduce the tools needed to master diastereoselective and enantioselective synthesis.
+The various approaches will be presented in a detailed and rational manner.
+Examples of industrial synthesis of chiral bioactive molecules will be discussed.

 Amino acids and derivatives